MattMan569/CS207Project/README.md

 * **/LICENSE** - The license file.
 * **/README.md** - The file you're reading now!
 * **/src** - All software files for the project
+  * */src/Arduino* - All code required for the Arduino program
+  * */src/WinAPI* - All code required for the Windows program
+  * */src/Win32* - Code for a planned Win32 expansion of the WinAPI code.
+Currently defunct.
 * **/build** - A pre-built version of the Win32 application
 * **/prototype** - Files for prototyping purposes, as per the project proposal, kept for the purposes of documentation